 Instructions

-- In a large mixing bowl of the bowl of a stand mixer, beat the melted or browned butter and sugars for 2 minutes on high.
-Add the vanilla extract, pumpkin puree and egg yolk, mix on low until just combined.
+- In a large mixing bowl or the bowl of a stand mixer, beat the melted or browned butter and sugars for 2 minutes on high.
+Add the vanilla extract, pumpkin puree, and egg yolk, then mix on low until just combined.

-- In a medium size mixing bowl, whisk together flour, cornstarch, salt, baking soda, cinnamon and pumpkin pie spice.
-With mixing speed on low, gradually combine with the wet ingredients, mixing until a soft dough forms.
+- In a medium-sized mixing bowl, whisk together the flour, cornstarch, salt, baking soda, cinnamon, and pumpkin pie spice.
+With the mixer on low, gradually combine the dry ingredients with the wet ingredients until a soft dough forms.

-- Preheat oven to 350 degrees.
+- Preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius).
 Line a baking sheet with parchment paper or a baking mat.

-- Scoop balls of dough using a standard size cookie scoop and place on the prepared baking sheet.
-Gently pat down each ball so that the tops are flat, press a few more chocolate chips in the top of each cookie.
-Place in the oven and bake for 10-12 minutes or until golden brown on the edges.
-The cookies will be slightly puffy but they will flatten as the cool.
-They will also look a little soft in the centers but should not be doughy!
-The longer you bake them the more crispy they will become.
+- Scoop balls of dough using a standard-sized cookie scoop and place them on the prepared baking sheet.
+Gently pat down each ball to flatten the tops and press a few more chocolate chips on top.
+Bake for 10-12 minutes or until the edges are golden brown.
+The cookies will be slightly puffy but will flatten as they cool.
+They may look soft in the centers, but they should not be doughy!
+The longer you bake, the crispier they will become.
 Remove from the oven and allow to cool for 5 minutes on the sheets before transferring to a wire rack to cool completely, about 5 additional minutes.

 NOTES

--If you prefer more spices, add an additional ½ tsp. of ground cinnamon and a ½ tsp. of pumpkin pie spice.
+- If you prefer more spices, add an additional ½ tsp of ground cinnamon and ½ tsp of pumpkin pie spice.

--These cookies should be stored at room temperature for 2-3 days.
-Though they taste the best the day they are made- nice and crisp!
+- These cookies should be stored at room temperature for 2-3 days, though they taste best the day they are made—crisp and fresh!

 These chewy pumpkin chocolate chip cookies are truly AMAZING!
 Thank you for this delicious fall favorite dessert.